demiroguzhan/melbourne-housing-analysis/README.md

 ## 2.4 Price Column

-We are formatting “Price” column to integer since we don’t have any double values in Price column.
-Then, we are checking the structure, summary and NA values in the “Price” column.
-We have 7610 missing values on “Price” column, we will work on them later.
+We will be formatting “Price” column to integer since we don’t have any double values in Price column.
+Then we will be checking the structure, summary in the “Price” column.
+According to summary we got, we have 7610 missing values on “Price” column which we will work on them later.

 ``` r
 housing_dataset$Price <- as.integer(housing_dataset$Price)